Are you passionate or frustrated about the NHS?

 How to become a Bevan Advocate

 - Get in touch with us at firstname.lastname@example.org.
 You can talk through your ideas, discuss any queries you may have and find out if the scheme is for you.

-- Once you are happy, fill in the form below and send it to the Bevan Commission.
+- Once you are happy, download and fill in the application form and send it to the Bevan Commission.

 What kind of things do Bevan Advocates do?